JellyV/FreeWays/README.md

 #### Scenario:

-The authorized user will create a report and provide details like location, description of the incident, and severity.
+As an authorized User, I want to create a report and provide details such as: location, description of the incident, and severity.
+So that we can view the details and submit the report to the app’s database.

 #### Dependencies: